AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/05_Type_System.rst

       C = C + 1;
    }

 In C++ and Java, only the size of the array is given during declaration.
 In Ada, array index ranges are specified using two values of a discrete type.
-In this example, the array type declaration specifies the use of Integer as the index type, but does not provide any constraints (use <>, pronounced `box', to specify "no constraints").
+In this example, the array type declaration specifies the use of Integer as the index type, but does not provide any constraints (use <>, pronounced *box*, to specify "no constraints").
 The constraints are defined in the object declaration to be 1 to 26, inclusive.
 Arrays have an attribute called *'Range*.
 In our example, *Arr'Range* can also be expressed as *Arr'First ..
 Arr'Last*; both expressions will resolve to *1 ..
 26*.
 So the *'Range* attribute supplies the bounds for our **for** loop.
 There is no risk of stating either of the bounds incorrectly, as one might do in C++ where "I <= 26" may be specified as the end-of-loop condition.

 As in C++, Ada *String*\s are arrays of *Character*\s.
 The C++ or Java *String* class is the equivalent of the Ada type *Ada.Strings.Unbounded_String* which offers additional capabilities in exchange for some overhead.
 Ada strings, importantly, are not delimited with the special character '\\0' like they are in C++.
 It is not necessary because Ada uses the array's bounds to determine where the string starts and stops.